cocos/cocos-docs/en/physics/physics-configs.md

 ## Physics Configuration

+There exists two ways to configure the physics system, one is to configure it in the editor, and the other is to configure it in the code.

 ### Through the Physical Configuration panel

 The **Project Settings -> Physical Configuration** allows you to configure the related physics system.